Ferdinando Ruggieri (painter): Biography

-He next painted Tommaso Campanella at the Court of Louis XIII of France; then the Youth of Vittorio Alfieri che si addormenta ai dolci versi di Racine, quadretto di piccola dimensione che fu scelto ad unanimità dal giurì artistico.
-He painted two small canvases: The infancy of Rossini; The Dream of Tortini.
-He also painted scenes of domestic genre, and among the subjects depicted are: A poor orphan girl; Autumn; Dispetto; Scherzo amoroso; Sospetto; Povera mamma mia non toma più!; Anche oggi verrà; Una gioia; Un forte dolore; All'ombra de'faggi; Un conto senza l'oste; Sogno e realtà; Una guardia incomotibile; Facviam la pace; Pronti per una passeggiata, cavalleria;Pane e lavoro; Il mezzo giorno alla campagna; Impressione d'un dramma; Graziella di Lamartine (inspired by Alphonse de Lamartine's novel Graziella); and Una leggitrice.
-He was prolific, sparsi in Francia, in Italy and in America.
-Also a portraitist, he spend some time in Paris where he stayed a few years si recava per esporre al Salone some of his paintings, e where dimorò due anni.
+He next painted Tommaso Campanella at the Court of Louis XIII; then the Youth of Vittorio Alfieri che si addormenta ai dolci versi di Racine, quadretto di piccola dimensione che fu scelto ad unanimità dal giurì artistico.
+He painted two small canvases: The infancy of Rossini and The Dream of Tortini.
+He also painted scenes of domestic genre, and among the subjects depicted are: A poor orphan girl, Autumn, Dispetto, Scherzo amoroso, Sospetto, Povera mamma mia non toma più!, Anche oggi verrà, Una gioia, Un forte dolore, All'ombra de' faggi, Un conto senza l'oste, Sogno e realtà, Una guardia incomotibile, Facviam la pace, Pronti per una passeggiata, cavalleria, Pane e lavoro, Il mezzo giorno alla campagna, Impressione d'un dramma, Graziella di Lamartine (inspired by Alphonse de Lamartine's novel Graziella), and Una leggitrice.
+He was a prolific artist, working in France, Italy, and in America.
+He spent some time in Paris where he stayed for two years.
 For his painting of Tortini, he obtained an honorable mention.
 For his portrait of a young Rossini, he was honored by the Society of Friends of Fine Arts of Amiens.
 For this and other paintings, King Vittorio Emanuele conferred him the Cross of the knight of the Order of the Crown of Italy.